Installation, Storage and Compute with Windows Server 2016 - 20740 Course Outline

 Evicting a node and verifying quorum settings

-Module 9: Implementing failover clustering for Hyper-V virtual machines
+Module 9: Implementing failover clustering with Windows Server 2016 Hyper-V

-This module describes integrating Hyper-V virtual machines in a clustered environment.
-It also explains how to implement and maintain Hyper-V virtual machines on failover clusters.
-Additionally, this module also explains how to configure network health protection.
+This module describes how Hyper-V integrates with failover clustering.
+It also explains how to implement Hyper-V virtual machines (VMs) in failover clusters.

-Overview of integrating Hyper-V in Windows Server 2016 with failover clustering
+Overview of the integration of Hyper-V Server 2016 with failover clustering

-Key features for virtual machines in a clustered environment
+Key features for VMs in a clustered environment

 Configuring a failover cluster for Hyper-V